charmingdarling/svglogomaker/README.md

 ## Your Task

-Your task is to build a Node.js command-line application that takes in user input to generate a logo and save it as an [SVG file](https://en.wikipedia.org/wiki/Scalable_Vector_Graphics).
-The application prompts the user to select a color and shape, provide text for the logo, and save the generated SVG to a `.svg` file.
+Our task is to build a Node.js command-line application that prompts user input to generate a logo and save it as an SVG file.
+The user is prompted to provide 3 text characters, select a shape, and select color for the text and shape to create a logo.
+When the user is finished with the prompt, a generated logo is created and saved to an `.svg` file.

-Because this application won’t be deployed, you’ll need to provide a link to a walkthrough video that demonstrates its functionality and passes all of the tests.
-You’ll need to submit a link to the video **and** add it to the README of your project.
+Refer to this [Video](http) to see a walkthrough video.
+This will demonstrate the functionality of the application and that this passes all tests.

 Refer to the [Video Submission Guide](https://coding-boot-camp.github.io/full-stack/computer-literacy/video-submission-guide) on the Full-Stack Blog for additional guidance on creating a video.

-> **Note**: There is no starter code for this assignment.

 ### User Story